sabio-engineering/cookbook-dvelp/handbook/hr/retirement-policy.md

 You or your manager may want to discuss your short, medium and long-term plans, as the need arises.
 For example, a promotion opportunity may arise, or, if your circumstances change, you may want a different working pattern or to stop work altogether.
 We need to plan for the business, and so may indicate to staff from time to time that it would be helpful to know what their plans are.
 There is no obligation for us or you to hold workplace discussions about your future plans, but it may be mutually beneficial to do so.

 We will not make generalised assumptions that performance will decline with age, whether due to competence or health issues.
-If we think there are problems with your performance or ill-health, these will be dealt with in the usual way, through the Capability Procedure or Sickness Absence Policy.
+If we think there are problems with your performance or ill-health, these will be dealt with in the usual way, through the Capability Procedure or [Sickness Absence Policy](absence.md).

-If a workplace discussion takes place for the purposes described in Paragraph above, we will aim to make it as informal as possible.
+If a workplace discussion takes place for the purposes described above, we will aim to make it as informal as possible.

 #### During any workplace discussion: